 Tomas Gonzalez, Cristobal Guzman, Courtney Paquette

-COLT 2024 - Faster Rates of Convergence to Stationary Points in Differentially Private Optimization
+COLT 2024 (Extended abstract) - Faster Rates of Convergence to Stationary Points in Differentially Private Optimization

 Raman Arora, Raef Bassily, Tomas Gonzalez, Cristobal Guzman, Michael Menart, Enayat Ullah